chrisdone/website/hakyll/posts/haskell-lisp-philosophy-difference.markdown

 the details in the post are incorrect (as many have pointed out over the years).

-As as been pointed out, `remove-if-not`'s start/count parameters behave differently and cannot easily be separated out of the function, a design trade-off that I appreciate.
+As has been pointed out, `remove-if-not`'s start/count parameters behave differently and cannot easily be separated out of the function, a design trade-off that I appreciate.